AdrianSchneider/vim-tdd/README.md

 This plugin is pathogen and Vundle compatible.

 # Features
+- run tests on save, show results in another pane
-- easily open (and create) test in split
+- open (and create) test in split
-- add other related files to auto-test
+- add other related files to test list
-- use configured tmux pane, defaulting to best-guess
+- auto detect tmux pane, or override with config

-# Configuration
-- tmux target
-- auto clear before testing?
-- pre-run command (ex: restart server)
-- fail command (defaults to beep)

 # Language Configuration
-- test runner (ex: 'bin/phpunit')
-- file mapper (callback which converts filename to test filename)
+Basic PHP and Javascript support is included.
+Each language must configure `g:tdd_test_command`, and `g:tdd_map_callback`.
+See included ones as an example.

 # Basic Usage

 `<leader>ts` opens test in split
-`<leader>tt` add current file to auto-test list `<leader>t-` empty auto-test list
+`<leader>tt` add current file to auto-test list
+`<leader>t-` empty auto-test list

 # Documentation
-Run `:help tdd'
+Run `:help tdd' to view more.